 Punjab, a land of five rivers, proud itself for cultural heritage, exuberant festivals and lively hearts people.
 The creative land of Punjab mushroomed many religions and political movements.
-It gave birth to several intellectuals i.e. Baba Fareed, Shah Hussain, Bulleh Shah, Warris Shah, Sultan Bahu, Baba Guru Nanak and so on.
-Baba guru Nanak is one of those iconic figures the fertile land of Punjab produced.
+It gave birth to several intellectuals i.e. Baba Fareed, Shah Hussain, Bulleh Shah, Waris Shah, Sultan Bahu, Baba Guru Nanak and so on.
+Baba Guru Nanak is one of those iconic figures the fertile land of Punjab produced.
 He was the founder of Sikhism – a religion whose believers are known as Sikhs.
 Now Kartarpur Corridor is introduced to promote Religious Tourism in Pakistan.

 Essence of Gurdwara Darbar Sahib Kartarpur for Sikhs community:

 Honestly speaking, Gurdwara has equal importance for Sikh community as Muslims has for their holy places.
 Basically, Sikhs celebrate four major festivals in a year.
 First, Baisakhi – the Sikh Solar New Year Day.
 Second, Maghi Festival.
 Third, Holla Mohalla Festiva and lastly Guru Nanak Jayanti.
 Guru Nanak Jayanti is among one of the most important festivals for Sikhs pilgrims.
 This is the day when Sikhs celebrate the death anniversary of Guru Nanak who founded the Sikh faith.
 The Guru Sahib has been worshipped as supreme authority of Sikhism and is considered the eleventh and final guru of Sikhism.